VeldaAi/ComplyZero/README.md

 **Free & open-source security compliance — without the $50K/year vendor tax.**

-A practical research summary on whether a startup actually needs Vanta (and friends), what GitHub already gives you for free, and which open-source tools can replace the rest.
+A practical research summary on whether a startup actually needs.

----

-## The Question That Started This

-> *"Would Vanta in GitHub be useful for us?"*

-Short answer: **Not yet — and when we do need it, we probably won't pay for it.**

-This repo is the full reasoning, the free alternatives, and a decision framework so we never burn money on compliance software before a deal actually demands it.

 ---

 ## What Is Vanta?